 SPORTS STUDIES (SPST)

 Foundations course.
 An interdisciplinary examination of sport in relation to broader historical, philosophical, political, economic, cultural, and social issues and trends.

-A total of 12 hours may be earned, but no more than 9 in any one semester or term.
+A total of 12 hours may be earned, but no more than 3 in any one semester or term.

 Involves assigned duties in a sports-related organization, agency, or business.
 Written work applying interdisciplinary approaches to the practical experience is required.